malejandrasalgado/sql-challenge/README.md

+# **SQL Challenge**

 # sql-challenge
 Data Engineering

 	1. Follow the instructions of the homework for the first part of the challenge.
+	   ```
+	   git clone
+	   git status
+	   git add
+	   git commit
+	   git push
+	   ```

-2. Inspected the csv files to become familiar with the database information.
+	2. Inspected the csv files to become familiar with the database information and undertand the challenge

 Data modelling
 3. Use the website http://www.quickdatabasediagrams.com to code the employee schema.
 Process
 a.
 Read the documentation from quick database website.